Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 One effective strategy is to divide the race into smaller segments and pace accordingly.

-For example, you can divide the half marathon into three 4-mile segments and one 5.1-mile segment.
+For example, try breaking down the race into three 4-mile segments with a final 5.1-mile stretch

 During the first two segments, aim to run slightly slower than your goal pace.